Name: Dr Zoran Ristanovic

 My Research Interests

 I am a physical chemist by training, holding a PhD in inorganic chemistry and catalysis.
 My research interests are in the field of applied molecular spectroscopy and advanced optical characterization of functional materials, such as fluorescent molecular crystals and catalyst materials.
 I specialize in single-molecule fluorescence micro-spectroscopy (both at room and low temperatures), but I am also interested in other optical, X-ray and infrared spectroscopic approaches.
-My future research interests are directed toward using optical spectroscopic approaches to study processes of chemical energy conversion, preferably at the single-particle and single-molecule level.
+My future research interests are directed toward using and developing optical and micro-spectroscopic approaches to study functional materials, preferably at the single-particle and single-molecule level.

 2017 (Oct) – now, Postdoctoral Fellow, Huygens-Kamerlingh Onnes Lab, Leiden Institute of Physics